 DRIVEis optional and specifies the drive or partition like C: , D: we can also use lowercase like

 PATHis the most important part where the directory names,

 cd Command Help

-cd is very simple command it has also very little help information for complete usage.
+cd is a very simple command it has also very little helpful information for complete usage.
 We can print help information with

 /? like below.